jahnf/Projecteur/README.md

 * Configurable desktop spotlight.
 Configure color, opacity, cursor, center dot.
 * Multiple screen support

+TODO: Put some screenshots or animated gifs here.

 ## Supported Environments

 The application was tested only on Ubuntu 18.04 (GNOME) and OpenSuse 42.3 (GNOME)